 Section 16(a) of the Exchange Act and the rules of the SEC require our directors, certain officers and beneficial owners of more than 10% of our outstanding common stock to file reports of their ownership and changes in ownership of our common stock with the SEC.
 Company employees generally prepare these reports on behalf of our executive officers on the basis of information obtained from them and review the forms submitted to us by our non-employee directors and beneficial owners of more than 10% of the common stock.
-Based on such information, we believe that all reports required by Section 16(a) of the Exchange Act to be filed by our directors, officers and beneficial owners of more than 10% of the common stock during or with respect to 2009 were filed on time, except that due to an inadvertent administrative error, Messrs.
-Behrens, Byrnes, Morem, Totaro and one other individual who is no longer an executive officer subject to the Section 16(a) reporting requirements, each filed one late Form 4 reporting the shares surrendered by the respective reporting person to pay the tax liability due upon the vesting of twenty-five percent (25%) of his respective restricted stock award.
+Based on such information, we believe that all reports required by Section 16(a) of the Exchange Act to be filed by our directors, officers and beneficial owners of more than 10% of the common stock during or with respect to 2010 were filed on time.